Welcome to Journal of University of Chinese Academy of Sciences,Today is

 ZHU Bowen, YU Yongliang

-1. Laboratory for Biomechanics of Animal Locomotion, University of Chinese Academy of Sciences, Beijing 100049, China
+1. Laboratory for Biomechanics of Animal Locomotion, School of Engineering Science, University of Chinese Academy of Sciences, Beijing 100049, China

 Abstract: A simplified geometric model of a bat wing was utilized to study its morphology and deformation, along with its aerodynamic characteristics, using computational fluid dynamics methods.
-The wing consists of two parts: an inner parallelogram wing and an outer wing that is triangular-combined.
-The wing deformation was categorized into four categories, including changes in wing surface area, outer wing bending, chordwise camber, and wing twisting.
-Two flight modes were established based on experimental data, accounting for the kinematic parameter of slow and fast flight.
-The results demonstrate that the aerodynamic forces acting on the bat wing model in both slow and fast flight modes are similar in spatial-temporal distribution, with both lift and thrust generated during the downstroke duration.
-The forces during the upstroke duration are comparatively smaller.
-Thrust is generated entirely by the outer wing, whereas lift is generated not only by the outer wing but also by the inner wing.
-Additionally, it was found that the slow flight mode adapts to low-speed flight primarily by adjusting the angle of attack and fine-tuning the flapping frequency for different flight speeds.
-On the other hand, fast flight relies on frequency adjustment and fine-tuning of the angle of attack to balance the aerodynamic forces at various speeds.
+A model was established with a parallelogram-shaped inner wing and a combined triangular outer wing.
+The wing deformations were categorized into four types:area variation, outer wing bending, chordwise cambering, and wing twisting.
+Two flight modes, slow and fast, were defined based on experimental data.
+The results demonstrate that the aerodynamic forces acting on the bat wing model in both slow and fast flight modes are similar in spatial-temporal distribution, with both lift and thrust generated during the downstroke phase.
+The forces during the upstroke phase are comparatively smaller.
+Thrust is generated entirely by the outer wing, whereas lift is generated by both the outer and the inner wings.
+Furthermore, it was found that slow flight achieves velocity adaptation primarily through angle-of-attack adjustments, supplemented by minor flapping frequency modulation.
+In contrast, fast flight relies predominantly on frequency adjustments, with fine-tuning of the angle of attack to maintain force equilibrium across different speeds.
 The analysis of the aerodynamic forces acting on the deforming bat wing contributes to a more profound comprehension of the mysteries of bat flight.

 CLC Number: